-Figure 17: Sub-floor ventilation by use of wall vents (NSW Heritage Office)

-4.4 Concrete floors and other paving

-A major mistake that renovators make is replacing a ventilated timber floor with a concrete slab on fill.
+Figure 16: Installation of air drain encourages evaporation of moisture out and away from the masonry wall base (NSW Heritage Office) 4.4 Concrete floors and other paving A major mistake that renovators make is replacing a ventilated timber floor with a concrete slab on fill.
 The concrete slab prevents the moisture in the soil from evaporating which forces the moisture to the edges and into the wall bases, causing, or exacerbating existing rising damp.